 - Zostel is not a marketplace of hostels.
 They have their own operations, which is a big plus point for the customer experience

 - Acceptance of the hostel culture in India.
 Though it’s not a CON of the company, this is one of the reasons for mixed reviews.
-For instance, few reviews say they have friendly staff, few say they don’t.
-It will take a bit time to optimize the hostel model for the Indian market.
+For instance, a few reviews say they have friendly staff, few say they don’t.
+It will take a bit of time to optimize the hostel model for the Indian market.

-Despite all the options mentioned above, there is a chance to get a cheaper option of stay by yourself.
+Despite all the options mentioned above, there is a chance to get a cheaper option to stay by yourself.
 Not necessarily better, but cheaper.
 When I visit a small town, I normally find accommodation on the spot once I arrive.
 Here are the certain risks: